Did you come here from a link on another website? See page bottom for latest version of this page.

 Never start a new turn until balance is restored from the old one.

 If we do not move to stay perpendicular to skis as they enter fall line, weight naturally shifts to heel and we thereby push skis ahead and away.
 We must rock body forward--or pull skis back--before this to stay balanced.
 Especially true in moguls.

 Much the same thing true for lower level skiers, who must learn to not use upper body much.

 Note that same basic skills are used from beginner through advanced, so it is important to stay in that loop rather than learning contrary skills on one's own and then having to unlearn/relearn (much harder).
 There are many ways to ski, but only one system that leads from beginner to advanced.

 Types of skiers, double-edged death grip, lock and step, dig-me, gliders.

 Importance of flex/extend early in career as well as from then on.
 "It's the thing they always forget; leads to excess outside hip rotation.
 If they don't go up and down, then they do go 'round and 'round.

-Flatten the ski to the snow, then twist it or tilt it to turn.
+Two types of ski turns: twisty and tippy--flatten the ski to the snow, then twist it or tilt it to turn.
 Luckily both types of turn start the same--with a move from old inside of turn toward new outside.

 Turn terminology--uphill/downhill ski for beginners; inside/outside ski later on; top ski/bottom ski.